nanos-world/docs/getting_started/ServerManual.rst

 Packages & Scripting
 --------------------

-nanos world provides a way of customizating and creating custom gamemodes for your server with scripting language (Lua).
+nanos world provides a way of customizating and creating custom game-modes for your server with scripting language (Lua).
 You can create and add several Lua scripts files and run them on the server and/or on the client side.
-You can also separate your gamemodes and functionalities in different Packages (or you can call it Modules or GameModes).
+You can also separate your game-modes and functionalities in different **Packages** (or you can call it **game-modes**).

 .. note:: Each Package will have its own memory space and are not interconnected with other Packages.